 We will now run through some examples of using these definitions and theorems to solve some systems of equations.
 From now on, when we have a matrix in reduced row-echelon form, we will mark the leading 1's with a small box.
+This will help you count, and identify, the pivot columns.
 In your work, you can box 'em, circle 'em or write 'em in a different color - just identify 'em somehow.
 This device will prove very useful later and is a very good habit to start developing right now.